 - Filipino American History Month: celebrated in October, this month-long event showcases Filipino culture and heritage through food, music, art, and other activities.

-- Filipino Restaurant Week: Typically held in October, this event celebrates Filipino cuisine, featuring beloved and favorite menus, cooking classes, and other food-related activities across various Filipino restaurants in the city.
+- Filipino Restaurant Week: Typically held in October, this event celebrates Filipino cuisine, featuring beloved menus, cooking classes, and other food-related activities across various Filipino restaurants in the city.

 These events allow the Filipino community in Chicago to share their culture and culinary heritage with others while also introducing non-Filipinos to Filipino cuisine’s delicious and diverse flavors.